 What can’t coconut oil do?
 It’s one of those not-so-secret ingredients that can be used for everything from beauty to cooking.
 Anyone who's suffered from eczema knows it can be a saving grace for adding moisture to the skin, not to mention it imparts a natural glow wherever you apply it.
-And for those trying to grow their hair out, the nutrient-rich oil can be used to speed up the process.
+And for those trying to grow their hair out, the nutrient-rich oil is used by some to speed up the process.
 With the never-ending list of coconut oil uses, the unexpected benefits can easily get lost in the shuffle.
 For instance, using coconut oil for nails is something that's often overlooked, but oh-so-useful if yours are brittle and dry.
 Plus, using coconut oil for toenail fungus is a thing (more on that later).
 To get the full scoop on the wonders of coconut oil for nails, we called on celebrity manicurist Skyy Hadley and board-certified dermatologist Orit Markowitz.

 Meet the Expert